 In October 2018, President Trump signed a key bipartisan bill that activates several crucial measures aimed at treating addiction, especially addiction to opioid medications.
 The bill works with Medicaid and Medicare insurers to standardize triage and treatment for those suffering from addiction, and giving the treatment community the ability to offer patients effective, affordable treatment.

-The bill is a step towards achieving the goals of treatment centers like the Florida House Experience.
+The bill is a step towards achieving the goals of treatment centers like FHE Health.
 We hope that lawmakers will continue to make it easier to offer our addiction treatment and support services to a larger community of people in South Florida and beyond.

 Read about some of the provisions that the H.R.
 6 Support for Patients and Communities bill puts into place, and how they align with the mission of the FHE.